OneDrive/onedrive-api-docs/items/upload_post.md

 ### Response

-If successful, this method returns a [Item resource](../resources/item.md) in the response body for the newly created file.
+If successful, this method returns a [driveItem resource](../resources/item.md) in the response body for the newly created file.

 <!-- { "blockType": "response", "@odata.type": "oneDrive.item", "truncated": true } -->